Morphological Symmetries in Robotics: Introduction

 Despite the significance of this geometric prior, morphological symmetries are often overlooked in both data-driven and analytical methods for modeling, control, and estimation.
 This is primarily because analytical models of rigid body dynamics, commonly used in robotics, implicitly leverage these symmetries due to their accurate representation of physics.
 Therefore, incorporating morphological symmetries into data-driven methods can be seen as a way to transfer one of the key inductive biases in analytical models to the data-driven paradigm.

 Furthermore, analytical models can significantly benefit from the explicit exploitation of these symmetries.
-By employing abstract harmonic analysis, we show that robots with morphological symmetries possess a block-diagonal joint-space mass matrix.
-This structure allows us to express the robot's dynamics as a superposition of independent lower-dimensional dynamics, as detailed in \cref{sec:joint_space_basis_harmonic_motions}.
+As detailed in \cref{sec:joint_space_basis_harmonic_motions}, the symmetric structure of a robot state space can be leveraged, through abstract harmonic analysis, to identify a decomposition of the robot's state space into orthogonal subspaces.
+This decomposition allows us to model and control the robot's dynamics as a superposition of independent lower-dimensional dynamics.